department-of-veterans-affairs/va-gov-onboarding/widgets/introduction/1-start.md

 ## Prerequisites

-1. The `vets-website` repository is cloned locally
+1. Your local development environment is set up to run `vets-website` locally
 1. Familiarity with JavaScript, JavaScript bundling, React, and the DOM

 ## What this section covers